openid/OpenID4VCI/openid-connect-4-credential-issuance-1_0.md

 the issuer already has all necessary data in place and does not need to fetch any credential.

 The draft includes both approaches because there is no existing best practice.
-Given the lack of implementation experience, it seems to be better to leave implementer's the choice.
+Given the lack of implementation experience, it seems to be better to leave implementers the choice.
 If the community, based on implementation experience, gravitates towards one or the other approach, the draft could be simplified by removing one of the options.